Saghen/blink.compat/README.md

         score_offset = -3,

         opts = {
-          -- options passed to the completion source -- equivalent to `option` field of nvim-cmp source config
+          -- this table is passed directly to the proxied completion source -- as the `option` field in nvim-cmp's source config

-          cache_digraphs_on_start = true,
+          -- this is an option from cmp-digraphs cache_digraphs_on_start = true,
         }
       }